 Jan Gurley, M.D., is a practicing board-certified internist and writer.
 Her health-related work experience includes basic science research in Jerome Groopman's HIV lab, health services research, public policy and administration and the joys and complexity of seeing patients one-on-one.
 After medical school at Harvard and residency training at the University of California at San Francisco, she received a Robert Wood Johnson joint UCSF/Stanford fellowship in epidemiology, public policy and ethics.
 Since then, she has worked as an administrator and clinician for the San Francisco Department of Public Health, most recently as medical director of the Potrero Hill Health Center.
 She is currently a senior safety scientist at Genentech and writes about health topics for her own blog.
 She was a California Endowment Health Journalism Fellow in 2010.
 For her Fellowship project, she produced a series of multimedia articles about the health impacts of homelessness, for which she was awarded the Saffron Foundation's Media Award.
 She is a frequent and popular speaker on topics ranging from "Making Meaningful Use Meaningful" for the Alliance for Academic Internal Medicine to "Personalized Medicine" for Triple Ring Technologies, a biotech incubator.
 Her writing has also appeared in such diverse outlets as BlogHer, The New England Journal of Medicine, KevinMD, SFGate and Salon.

-Andrea Hricko, M.P.H., is director of the Community Outreach and Engagement Program of the Southern California Environmental Health Sciences Center at USC’s Keck School of Medicine, where she is a professor in the department of preventive medicine.
+Andrea Hricko, M.P.H., is a professor in the Department of Preventive Medicine at USC’s Keck School of Medicine.
 She works to translate research findings about the effects of air pollution and other environmental exposures on human health into public health and policy initiatives.
 Professor Hricko is a leader in efforts to make health a priority in the policy debate about expansion of ports, rail facilities and freeways.
 She has served on the advisory council for the National Institute for Environmental Health Sciences and on the U.S. EPA National Environmental Justice Advisory Committee (NEJAC) Working Group on Goods Movement.
 She has developed community-academic partnerships with environmental justice and community-based organizations to address the health and community impacts of ports and freight transport.
+Over the past year, she has been engaged in developing initiatives to protect residents from lead exposure related to the Exide Technologies battery recycling plant in L.A. and serves on the Exide Advisory Committee.
 She earned a master’s degree in public health from the University of North Carolina and a bachelor’s degree from Connecticut College.

 Tim Lau is chief executive officer for the West Coast edition of Sing Tao Daily, the Hong Kong-based newspaper.
 Under his direction, Sing Tao Daily has become the best selling Chinese-language newspaper in the Bay Area.
 In April 1996, he spearheaded the company's expansion into radio.
 Today, Arbitron rates its Cantonese and Mandarin programs as the most popular Chinese radio shows in the United States.
 In October 2003, Mr. Lau was appointed director of Sing Tao Newspapers (Canada 1988) Ltd. Mr. Lau previously was a television producer.
 He has a master's degree from Ohio University.
 He served as a member of the board of directors of the San Francisco Chamber of Commerce in 2002 and of San Francisco SAFE, Inc., a non-profit neighborhood safety awareness organization, in 2003.
 He was also a board member at the American Red Cross (Bay Area Chapter) in 2006.